inventree/InvenTree/docs/docs/report/context_variables.md

 #### Part

 Each part object has access to a lot of context variables about the part.
 The following context variables are provided when accessing a `Part` object from within the template.

-For a full description of the `Part` model, refer to the code in:

-::: part.models.Part
-    options:
-        show_root_heading: False
-        show_source: False

 | Variable | Description |
 |----------|-------------|